Temples of The Church of Jesus Christ of Latter-day Saints

 Restoration Temples

 The first temples of the modern Church were built as places of instruction and traditional worship, featuring large assembly and instruction halls.
 When the endowment ceremony was introduced, partitions were used to create the various stages of the endowment.
-These temples include the Kirtland Temple (1836), which fell out of Church ownership, and is now owned by the Community of Christ; the Nauvoo Temple (1846), which was destroyed by arson fire and rebuilt over 150 years later as the Nauvoo Illinois Temple (2002); and the St. George Utah Temple (1877), which has been remodeled inside to function as temples do today.
+These temples include the Kirtland Temple (1836), which fell out of Church ownership for than a century but was reacquired in 2024; the Nauvoo Temple (1846), which was destroyed by arson fire and rebuilt over 150 years later as the Nauvoo Illinois Temple (2002); and the St. George Utah Temple (1877), which has been remodeled inside to function as temples do today.

 Pioneer Temples